Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tokens.md

 }
 ```

-In this scenario, if we detect an existing token with the same `fingerprint`, the existing token is returned instead of creating a new token.
+In this scenario, if we detect an existing token with the same `fingerprint`, the existing token is returned instead of
+creating a new token.
+When an existing token is matched, its data and metadata will only be returned within the response
+if the requester has `token:read` permission to the matched token.
+If the requesting Application does not have read
+permission, then the `data`, `metadata`, and other potentially sensitive attributes will be redacted to prevent
+leaking information to unauthorized parties.
+Only the following properties will be included in redacted responses:
+`id`, `type`, `tenant_id`, `fingerprint`, `privacy`, and `container`.

 ## Metadata